AQIB-NAWAB/JavaScript-Questions/README.md

 ```

 ## Q6.
 What is the difference between null and undefined in JavaScript?
-The main difference between null and undefined in JavaScript is that null is an assigned value that represents the absence of a value, while undefined is a variable that has been declared but not assigned a value.Let's consider a example,to store variable value we use a box and if the box is empty then it is undefined and if the box is not present then it is null.
+The main difference between null and undefined in JavaScript is that null is an assigned value that represents the absence of a value, while undefined is a variable that has been declared but not assigned a value.Let's consider a example,to store variable value we use a box and if the box is empty then it is null and if the box is not present then it is undefined.